 INFORMATION FOR PARENTS

-If you think your son or daughter would benefit from counseling services, our therapists want to talk directly with him or her by phone for a brief 10-15 minute consultation.
-This conversation will allow the therapist to hear his or her concerns and help identify the best way for him or her to get the help needed.
+If you think your student would benefit from counseling services, our therapists want to talk directly with them by phone for a brief 10-15 minute consultation.
+This conversation will allow the therapist to hear their concerns and help identify the best way for them to get the help needed.

-Please remember that if at any time your son or daughter is struggling with a psychological emergency, a counselor will be made available to speak with him/her today.
+Please remember that if at any time your student is struggling with a psychological emergency, a counselor will be made available to speak with them today.

 - Grieving the recent death of a family member or friend

 - The survivor of a recent rape or physical assault